 “ … it?”
 I blinked, catching up.

 “The demon – the Outsider my mother housed in my body.
 I can pronounce it, in theory, but it’d make my throat bleed and my tongue ache for a week.
 Probably make you chuck your guts up.
-Not because you, Heather, sorry,” she added quickly.
+Not because it’s you, Heather, sorry,” she added quickly.
 “The sound of its name would make anybody ill.
 Do you understand what that means?”

 I shook my head, feeling three steps behind.

 “Because it told me its true name.
 It hated my mother almost as much as I did.
 It didn’t want to be here, not like her,” Evelyn nodded toward Praem.
 “She’s game for a few strawberries, and apparently dressing up like a fetish object.
 She’s barely more complex than we are.”